-Abstract Satellite-based magnetic measurements of Mars indicate complex and very strong magnetic anomalies, which led to an intensive and long-lasting discussion about their possible origin.
-To make some progress in the investigation of the origin of these anomalies MOURA vector magnetometer was developed for in situ measurements on Mars.
-In this work we propose the utilisation of such instrument for future planetary on ground surveys.
-The proof of its suitability is done by testing on various terrestrial analogues characterised by most distinct magnetic anomalies of their basement rocks: (1) A magnetite body of EL Laco (up to + 110,000 nT) and its transition to surrounding andesites (< + 2,000 nT) in the Northern Andes of Chile showing the highest local magnetic anomalies.
-The magnetite-bearing ore body has highly variable local anomalies due to their complex formation history where a significant dispersion in paleo-orientations has been previously reported, while our vector data show relatively uniform and probably induced declinations.
-(2) A basaltic spatter cone of the Pali Aike volcanic field, in Southern Chile, was characterised by very strong magnetic anomalies along the crater rim (up to + 12,000 nT), controlled by the amount of single domain magnetites in the ground mass of the basalts.
-Due to their strong remanent signature paleodeclinations of the lavas and reorientations of collapsed blocks could be constrained by the vector data.
-(3) The Monturagui meteorite crater (350 m diameter), in Northern Chile, shows significant variations of its anomalies (from - 2,000 to > + 6,000 nT) in restricted areas of several square metres along its crater rim related to unexposed iron-bearing fragments of the impactor while its granitic and ignimbritic target rocks exhibit only very weak anomalies.
-(4) An area with several amphibolitic dykes which cross-cut a Cretaceous granitoid in the southernmost Andes, where a decimetre-scale mapping was performed.
-In this case, pyrrhotite is the only magnetic carrier.
-It was formed during hydrothermal processes within the dykes.
-Very low (+ 40 to + 120 nT) positive magnetic anomalies clearly depict the amount of 1 to 4 vol.% pyrrhotite in these dykes, which is important as a mineralogical indicator as well as to detect associated gold and copper enrichment.
+13 Satellite-based magnetic measurements of Mars indicate complex and very strong 14 magnetic anomalies, which led to an intensive and long-lasting discussion about their 15 possible origin.
+To investigate the origin of these anomalies MOURA vector 16 magnetometer was developed for future on ground surveys on Mars and tested on 17 various terrestrial analogues characterised by most distinct magnetic anomalies of 18 their basement rocks: (1) A magnetite body of EL Laco (up to +110,000 nT) and its 19 transition to surrounding andesites (< +2,000 nT) in the Northern Andes of Chile 20 showing the highest local magnetic anomalies.
+The magnetite-bearing ore body has 21 highly variable local anomalies due to their complex formation history where a 22 significant dispersion in paleo-orientations has been previously reported, while our 23 vector data show relatively uniform and probably induced declinations.
+(2) A basaltic 24 spatter cone of the Pali Aike volcanic field, in Southern Chile, was characterised by very 25 strong magnetic anomalies along the crater rim (up to +12,000 nT), controlled by the 26 amount of single domain magnetites in the ground mass of the basalts.
+Due to their 27 strong remanent signature paleodeclinations of the lavas and reorientations of 28 collapsed blocks could be constrained by the vector data.
+(3) The Monturaqui 29 meteorite crater (350 m diameter), in Northern Chile, shows significant variations of its 30 anomalies (from -2,000 to > + 6,000 nT) in restricted areas of several square metres 31 along its crater rim related to unexposed iron-bearing fragments of the impactor while 32 its granitic and ignimbritic target rocks exhibit only very weak anomalies.
+(4) An area 33 with several amphibolitic dykes which cross-cut a Cretaceous granitoid in the 34 southernmost Andes, where a decimetre-scale mapping was performed.
+In this case, 35 pyrrhotite is the only magnetic carrier.
+It was formed during hydrothermal processes 36 within the dykes.
+Very low (+40 to +120 nT) positive magnetic anomalies clearly depict 37 the amount of 1 to 4 vol.% pyrrhotite in these dykes, which is important as a 38 mineralogical indicator as well as to detect associated gold and copper enrichment.